 To bid adjust by device:

 > Settings > Devices > Change devices bid adjustment > Bid adjust. (by device)

 5. Set Up Conversion Tracking

-A click itself is unlikely to be the objective of your campaign.
-Knowing what happens after the click; Did they buy your product?
+Many if not all of these optimisation tips to reduce your Google Ads spend should be atleast partically informed by your conversion tracking metrics.
+A click itself is unlikely to be the objective of your campaign, the users action on your website is what you care about.
+Knowing whether a users exhibitied the desired behaviour on your website after they clicked you ad e.g. Did they buy your product?
 Did they download your app?
 Did they complete your form? - is essential in ascertaining which clicks you want more of and which are not relevant.

-Once your conversion tracking is set up this can be reviewed easily at all levels by adding the conversions column to your table view.
+Once your conversion tracking is set up this info can be reviewed easily at all levels by adding the conversions column to your table views in Google Ads.
 This data can then be used to decide which keywords or ads or time or location, etc to bid more or less for.